Cincinnati Clowns

 From BR Bullpen

-The Cincinnati Clowns (or Cincinnati Ethiopian Clowns) joined the Negro American League in 1943 after years as a non-league town.
-Known for their focus on showmanship, the team finished last in the close league at 15-18.
-Bunny Downs and Fred Wilson managed the team.
-The team's notable "acts" included Pepper Bassett (who occasionally caught in a rocking chair) and Goose Tatum (the .369-hitting first baseman was a long-time Harlem Globetrotter).
-The next year the team became the Cincinnati-Indianapolis Clowns.
+Known for their focus on showmanship and comedy, the team finished last in 1943 at 15-18.
+Fred Wilson managed the team.
+Among the team's notable "acts" were Pepper Bassett (who occasionally caught in a rocking chair) and Goose Tatum (the .369-hitting first baseman was a long-time Harlem Globetrotter).